-The DSC files and records that were compromised as part of this cyberattack included "HR data," such as personnel files and an employee's participation in the Company's benefits programs.
-Accordingly, the personal information relates to employees, and potentially their beneficiaries and dependents, and includes the following types of personal information: names; dates of birth; email addresses; mailing addresses; telephone numbers; social security numbers, driver's license numbers, and similar government-provided identifiers; healthcare and health insurance-related data; and, certain financial data.
+The MCC files and records that were compromised as part of this cybersecurity incident included personnel files and other HR-related data on our employees.
+Accordingly, the types of personal data on our employees that were compromised in this cybersecurity incident included the following: employee names, dates of birth, email addresses, mailing addresses, telephone numbers, social security numbers, driver's license numbers, and similar government-provided identifiers, healthcare and health insurance-related data, and certain tax withholding and similar financial data.